relrod/fedora-packages-hs/README.md

 See Haddock docs for usage information.

-Currently only search is implemented.
+Currently only bits and pieces of the API are implemented, and this is a work in progress.

 # License